HomeKidd/HomeKit-ZemiSmart-LED-Bulb-ESP8266/README.md

+# NOT WORKING YET!!!!!!
+PLEASE DO NOT DOWNLOAD IT!!!!!!!!!!

-# Apple HomeKit ZemiSmart LED Bulb
+### Apple HomeKit ZemiSmart LED Bulb
 ### Native  HomeKit firmware for ZemiSmart, AiLight, TuyaSmart Wi-Fi LED Bulb that based on ESP8266 (ESP8285)

 ------